amberstarlight/website/src/blog/posts/2023/05/02/i-made-a-website.md

 very good idea, actually.
-If you've been on the internet for as long as I have, you probably remember how browsing the web has gone from visiting many hundreds of small websites, often written by young people from their bedrooms - an experimental and democratising period in the history of the web - to today's web that consists of six websites, each consisting of screenshots of the other five.
-All six of which now prioritise *~shareholder value~* ahead of user experience, making horrible decisions (often called '[enshittification][5]') that eventually topple their reign (see: Twitter).
+If you've been on the internet for as long as I have, you probably remember how browsing the web has gone from visiting many hundreds of small websites, often written by young people from their bedrooms - an experimental and democratising period in the history of the web - to *today's* web that consists of six websites, each consisting of screenshots of the other five.
+All of which now prioritise *~shareholder value~* ahead of user experience, making horrible decisions (often called '[enshittification][5]') that eventually topple their reign (see: Twitter).

+There's a real beauty in web browsing that has been lost.
+Things are a lot more ephemeral than before; link rot is getting worse and will only continue to do so, especially as centralised sites die.
+It's only due to efforts like that of Jason Scott's Archive Team that much of GeoCities was able to be preserved.
+Today, I'd wager that most people are just writing posts on social media instead of their own sites (or using sites like GeoCities).
+The look-and-feel and identity that the personal web had has been all but stripped bare; so sites like [cohost][9] stand alone in the *Alternative Social Media* landscape as the most customisable social media.

 At the same time, I've been wanting to craft a nicer web presence.
 As a *Woman In Tech*, having a place that I can direct people to in order to show them my